Please visit the I-205 Managed Lanes Virtual Open House

 What is the purpose of the I-205 Managed Lanes Project?

-Answer: The San Joaquin Council of Governments (SJCOG) and the California Department of Transportation (CALTRANS), District 4 and District 10 are developing the I-205 Managed Lanes project to address increased commute times and corridor congestion on I-205 from I-5, through the City of Tracy, and through to the Alameda/San Joaquin County border.
-The project will also address increased use of the corridor as an intercity and interstate truck and freight route and increased need for alternative modes of transportation between San Joaquin County and the San Francisco Bay Area.
-Projects such as this have several parts (or phases) and can take many years to complete.
-The current phase of the project will develop the project design alternatives and complete the required environmental document.
-The current effort is known as the Project Approval and Environmental Document (PA & ED) phase.
-It will evaluate alternative designs to best integrate other on-going projects, incorporate new technologies, coordinate transit options, and explore station/transportation hub locations.
-The ultimate outcome will be to produce a project that will meet the multiple goals of innovation, satisfying community and stakeholder needs, facilitating goods movement, and best meeting anticipated future funding criteria.
+Answer: The San Joaquin Council of Governments (SJCOG) and the California Department of Transportation (Caltrans), District 4 and District 10 are developing the I-205 Managed Lanes project to address increased commute times and corridor congestion on I-205 from I-5, through the City of Tracy, to the Alameda/San Joaquin County border.
+The project also aims to address the increased use of the corridor as an intercity and interstate truck and freight route and the increased need for alternative modes of transportation between San Joaquin County and the San Francisco Bay Area.

 What are "Managed Lanes"?

-Answer: Managed lanes have been successfully used to reduce congestion by controlling the way traffic moves on the highway.
-Special lanes allocated just for cars with two or more people (HOV), buses, trucks or electric vehicles are one way lane management helps keep traffic flowing.
-Another example of lane management is to charge a Single Occupant Vehicle (SOV) user fee or toll to help pay for maintenance, transit and construction.
-Managed lanes take vehicles out of general congestion resulting in overall travel times decreasing and overall travel speeds increasing.
+Answer: Managed lanes have been successfully used to reduce congestion and increase travel time reliability by controlling the way traffic moves on the highway.
+Dedicated lanes allocated for cars with two or more people (High-Occupancy Vehicle, or HOV), like carpools and buses, and qualifying clean air vehicles are one way lane management helps keep traffic flowing.
+Another example of lane management is to charge a fee or toll to solo drivers who choose to use the dedicated lane which helps pay for maintenance and construction of the lanes and other transit investments.

 What previous work has been completed for the Project?

-Answer: A Project Study Report-Project Development Support (PSR-PDS) was prepared in 2017 that examined widening I-205 to include High Occupancy Vehicle (HOV) lanes between the Alameda County Line and I-5, with outside widening west of 11th Street and inside widening east of 11th Street Report.
-This report is the first step in the project approval process and making the project eligible for later construction funding.
-It includes surveys of the project area, engineering studies, preliminary project design alternatives, project cost estimates, and defines the work and resources needed to complete the next phase of the project, which is the current work effort.
+Answer: A Project Study Report-Project Development Support (PSR-PDS) Report was prepared in 2017 that examined widening I-205 to include High Occupancy Vehicle (HOV) lanes between the Alameda County Line and I-5.
+It included surveys of the project area, engineering studies, preliminary project design alternatives, project cost estimates, and defined the work and resources needed to complete the next phases of the project.
+In 2022, a Supplemental PSR-PDS was prepared and approved for the inclusion of additional alternatives that align with the project’s goals.
+Both reports followed the Caltrans Project Development Procedures Manual and were approved by Caltrans for the project to advance into the PA&ED phase.

-Additionally, in 2019, SJCOG dedicated a portion of its SB1 formula-based planning funds to complete a Congested Corridor Plan.
+Additionally, in 2019, SJCOG dedicated a portion of its SB1 formula-based planning funds to complete a Congested Corridor Plan in partnership with Caltrans and local agencies.
 This plan included the I-205 corridor, as well as the larger connected corridors of I-5, SR 120, and SR 99.
 This plan was completed to combine several previous planning efforts and to make future projects eligible for funding from the Solutions for Congested Corridors Program.
 The final plan can be viewed here: Congested Corridor Plan

 Who is completing this phase of the project?

-Answer: Caltrans is the “lead agency” for the project; SJCOG is the project sponsor.
+Answer: Caltrans is the lead agency for the project, responsible for carrying out the project and preparing environmental documents; SJCOG is the project sponsor, or agency seeking approval for the project.
 However, the project is being coordinated with many agencies, including Alameda County Transportation Commission (ACTC), the Metropolitan Transportation Commission (MTC), San Joaquin Regional Rail Commission (SJRRC), San Joaquin County, the City of Tracy, the Regional Transit District (RTD), and the Tri-Valley-San Joaquin Valley Regional Rail Authority.
-The consultant is Kimley-Horn Associates and includes a team of 20 sub-consultants that provide extensive specialized experience.
+The project is being supported by Kimley-Horn (planning and engineering consultant firm) and includes a team of sub-consultants that provide extensive specialized experience.

 Where is the project located and what are its boundaries?